UKCloud/documentation/articles/vmware/vmw-how-connect-windows-update.md

 4. Restart the Windows update service on the additional VMs.

-UKCloud provides a PowerShell script in our public GitHub that changes these settings by changing the registry keys inside the VM that you can use at your own risk.
+UKCloud provides a PowerShell script in our public GitHub that changes these settings by changing the registry keys inside the VM.
+If you use this script, you do so at your own risk.

 Another option is to reference these settings in a Group Policy Object if you have Group Policy running in your environment.